 priority for these women: biking, skiing and running predominate.
 And they're pretty hard core, athletically speaking, so the writing might not resonate with you.

 But to be fair, they do have a "Hiking/Backpacking" area which you should be sure to check out because of the useful gear reviews and hiking nutrition tips.

 The target audience is pretty young, which leaves an old timer such as myself feeling a bit cranky sometimes.
 I'd like to see more emphasis on aging gracefully as a hiker.

 But hey!
 Sometimes it's amusing to hear the young athletic warrior types giving out about aches and pains ;)

-And they did highlight some amazing places on Earth (although not Greenland), making them a great hiking magazine for women.
+And they did highlight some amazing places on Earth (although not Greenland), making them a great choice for magazines for hikers.

 Why I recommend it:

 An obvious choice in the list of magazines for hikers, right?

 I stopped subscribing to this magazine years ago, mostly because it didn't seem relevant to an aging hiker.

 I gave it another look recently, and signed up for a subscription for 2 reasons: because I want to support print media which addresses the concerns of hikers (see cautionary tale above), and because I can see myself getting value out of some of the content.